Overv/Open.GL/content/drawing.md

 	GLint posAttrib = glGetAttribLocation( shaderProgram, "position" );

-Instead of retrieving the location with this function, it's also possible to force it to a value yourself by changing the `in` line in the vertex shader to include a location directive:

-	layout(location = 0) in vec2 position;

 If the location is not explicitly specified, it will be in the order of the input definitions.
 That means that `position` will always have location 0 in this example, since it's the first and only input.

 With the reference to the input, we can specify how the data for that input is retrieved from the array: